webtor-io/helm-charts/README.md

  ```
 ## Secure your API

-Just put additional file called `clients.yaml` in the same dirctory where your `helmfile.yaml` located with the following content:
+Just put additional file called `clients.yaml` in the same directory where your `helmfile.yaml` located with the following content:

 ```
 clients: